pelican-plugins/neighbors/readme.md

 ## Subcategory plugin support

-This plugin is compatible with the [`subcategory` plugin](https://github.com/getpelican/pelican-plugins/tree/master/subcategory). here is how to use it.
+Following below are instructions on how to use `Neighbors` in conjunction with the [`Subcategory` plugin](https://github.com/getpelican/pelican-plugins/tree/master/subcategory).

 Since an article can belong to more than one subcategory, subcategories are stored in a list.
 If you have an article with subcategories like